 “Twenty minutes after the removal of the mass, we will be able to tell if this is cancer or not,” says Dr. Yang.
 “If the pathologist determines the growth is benign, we’ll finish the procedure and the patient will go to the recovery room.”

 If the pathologist determines that the mass is ovarian cancer, a complete hysterectomy is generally performed at that time.
-That includes removal of the uterus, cervix, both ovaries and fallopian tubes.
+That includes removal of the uterus, cervix, both ovaries, and fallopian tubes.
 In addition, nearby lymph nodes are removed for biopsy along with sample tissues from the pelvis and abdomen.
 This will help determine if the cancer is contained to the ovary or if it has spread.

 “The goal is to do the entire procedure at one time, under one anesthesia to make it easier for the patient,” Dr. Yang says.

-Robotic surgery has been proven to reduce recovery time for gynecologic cancer patients, significantly improving recovery time and getting patients back to their daily routines, often within a couple weeks, instead of six to eight weeks with traditional surgery.
+Robotic surgery has been proven to reduce recovery time for gynecologic cancer patients, significantly improving recovery time and getting patients back to their daily routines, often within a couple of weeks, instead of six to eight weeks with traditional surgery.
 Often, patients are able to go home the same day.

 Because a laparotomy procedure requires a large incision, a patient generally remains in the hospital for 3-5 days following surgery.
 Patients are able to go home once they are able to get up and walk around, tolerate food and urinate.
-Expect 4-6 weeks for full recovery.
+Expect 4-6 weeks for a full recovery.

 Going through cancer can be scary for anyone, which is why we offer support services for patients, including our Ovarian/Gynecologic Cancer Support Group.

-Our oncology social worker and oncology care manager provide one-on-one counseling to help patients cope with emotional, psychological and social challenges related to their diagnoses.
+Our oncology social worker and oncology care manager provide one-on-one counseling to help patients cope with emotional, psychological, and social challenges related to their diagnoses.
 They also connect patients with support groups, financial aid, and other assistance that may be needed.